agam-kashyap/E-Elections/README.md

 # E-Elections
 A web application created using flask and python3 which enables voters to submit their votes online.
+The voters can view information about the candidates.
+The candidates can login and modify the information about themselves.
+Finally the results can be seen in the form of a pie chart.

 ## Running Project
 Activate the virtual environment